 The main effect of anticipated inflation is that people who lend money will demand a higher interest rate for their loans to compensate for the loss of the purchasing power of their future cash flow.
 Generally, lenders increase the rate of interest they charge by the inflation premium, which is the interest rate that covers the expected rate of inflation.
 So if a lender thinks that a 6% return is a fair return, and the inflation rate is 3%, then the lender will seek a 9% interest rate on its loan.

 Some people benefit from inflation.
 Debtors are the main beneficiaries of inflation, for they borrow more valuable money than the money they will use to pay back the loan.
 The longer the term of the loan, the greater the difference between the purchasing power of what was received with what was paid back.
 Hence, although the federal government is deeply in debt because of the recent credit crisis, its borrowing costs are very low, maybe even lower than inflation, which makes the present debt of the United States not nearly as dire as some suggest.

-Nominal Interest Rate = Real Interest Rate + Inflation Premium
+Nominal Interest Rate = Real Interest Rate + Inflation Rate

 However, deflation hurts debtors, because they pay back money that is more valuable than the money they received, even if no interest rate was charged.

 When inflation becomes extreme, hyperinflation is the result.
 This most often occurs when the government tries to solve fiscal problems by printing more money, otherwise known as seigniorage.
 Hyperinflation results when the government cannot collect enough tax revenue to pay its expenses or borrow the money, usually because the government is untrustworthy.